UniversalDependencies/docs/_yrl/feat/Aspect.md

 "The frustrative is a functional element found in a number of languages which expresses, in its typical use, that an action did not have its intended consequences [...]"
 (Salanova)

-'The frustrative particle in Kimaragang marks unrealized expectations or intentions, counter- factuals, etc." (Kroeger 2017)
+'The frustrative particle in Kimaragang marks unrealized expectations or intentions, counter-actuals, etc." (Kroeger 2017)

 #### References